BARKING HOUND VILLAGE

 Do your locations have outdoor areas?

-Yes, all of our locations have outdoor areas for the dogs to run, play and socialize!
+Five of our locations have outdoor areas for the dogs to run, play and socialize!
 Our Buckhead and Sandy Springs locations have climate controlled, indoor play yards for your dogs to stay cool while they’re having fun!

 What do I need to bring when checking my dog for a boarding stay?